The Little Mermaid: Plot

-After agreeing to the arrangement, the Mermaid swims up to the surface near the prince's castle and drinks the potion.
+After agreeing, the Mermaid swims up to the surface near the prince's castle and drinks the potion.
 The liquid feels like a sword piercing her body and she passes out on the shore, naked.
 She is found by the prince, who is mesmerized by her beauty and grace and soon discovers that she is mute.
 Most of all, he likes to see her dance, and she dances for him despite suffering excruciating pain with every step.
 Soon, the Mermaid becomes the prince's favorite companion and accompanies him on many of his outings.
 He confides in her his deepest thoughts and feelings but does not fall in love with her.

 When the prince's parents encourage him to marry the neighboring princess in an arranged marriage, he tells the Mermaid that he will not because he does not love the princess.
 He goes on to say that he can only love the young woman from the temple, whom he believes rescued him.
 It turns out that the princess from the neighboring kingdom was the temple woman, as she was sent to the temple for her education.
 The prince declares his love for her, and the royal wedding is announced at once.

 The mermaid sisters give the knife to The Little Mermaid.

 The marriage is celebrated aboard a wedding ship, and the Mermaid's heart breaks.
 She despairs, thinking of the death that awaits her, but before dawn, her sisters rise out of the water and bring her a dagger that the Witch has given them in exchange for their beautiful hair.
 If the Mermaid kills the prince and lets his blood drip on her feet, she will become a mermaid once more, all her suffering will end, and she will live out her full life in the ocean with her family.
 However, the Mermaid cannot bring herself to kill the sleeping prince lying with the princess, and she throws the dagger and herself off the ship into the water just as dawn breaks.

 Her body dissolves into foam, but instead of ceasing to exist, she turns into a luminous and ethereal earthbound spirit, a daughter of the air.
 While ascending into the atmosphere, she is greeted by other daughters, who say that she has become like them because she strove with all her heart to obtain an immortal soul.

 Because of the Mermaid's sacrifice, she is given a chance to do good deeds for all her life.
 She will receive her soul and rise up into Heaven when her life ends.